Echo-Note/DjangoBlog/docs/docker-en.md

 # Get a shell inside the djangoblog application container (named 'web')
 docker-compose exec web bash

-# Inside the container, run the following commands:
+# Inside the container, run the following Commands:
 # Create a superuser account (follow the prompts to set username, email, and password)
 python manage.py createsuperuser